TryGhost/Ghost/koenig/kg-simplemde/README.md

 ## Configuration

+- **autoDownloadFontAwesome**: If set to `true`, force downloads Font Awesome (used for icons).
+If set to false, prevents downloading.
+Defaults to `undefined`, which will intelligently check whether Font Awesome has already been included, then download accordingly.
 - **autofocus**: If set to `true`, autofocuses the editor.
 Defaults to `false`.
 - **autosave**: *Saves the text that's being written.
 It will forget the text when the form is submitted.*
   - **enabled**: If set to `true`, autosave the text.
 Defaults to `false`.